pytroll/satpy/doc/source/input.rst

 ==============================================
- Input plugins: the :mod:`mpop.satin` package
+ Input plugins: the :mod:`satpy.satin` package
 ==============================================

 Available plugins and their requirements